 deck.py with the following code cell:

 This works because the cli command,

 card.py, which we have imported here.

 Downey's code contains a test for the

-	Deck class in a seperate file called Card_test.py.
+Deck class in a separate file called Card_test.py.
 This file is a good example that highlights the strengths of

 nbdev.
 The contents of this file is as follows: